leungll/NENU-Courses/README.md

 - At the same time, we have also added [Gitee](https://gitee.com/LL_Leung/NENU-Courses) synchronization repository, you can download it in [Gitee](https://gitee.com/LL_Leung/NENU-Courses) to get all the resources of this project (this method can avoid being blocked).

 ### Contribution methods
-> This repository does not use `git-lfs`, please be careful not to upload a single file exceeding `100M`, otherwise `Commit` will be invalid
+> This repository does not use `git-lfs`, please be careful not to upload a single file exceeding `100M`, otherwise `Commit` will be invalid.

 Due to the large size of this project, you can upload it directly on the Github Web side.
 The specific operations are as follows:
 - Fork this project: Open [this project](https://github.com/leungll/NENU-Courses) in your computer browser, and then click the `Fork button` in the upper right corner.